eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

    Learn more about configuring the  random_string resource:
    [Random String Resource Documentation](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string)

-3. **Resource Block - Azure Storage Account**
+**Resource Block - Azure Storage Account**

   Defines the storage account where the static website will be hosted, specifying type, replication, and static website settings.

+  Continue by adding this to your main.tf

    ```hcl
    resource "azurerm_storage_account" "storage_account" {